Our Lady of Caysasay: Apparition to Juana Tangui

-After this unusual phenomenon had been witnessed, which had never before been seen or heard of in that sitio, some natives, both men and women, decided to see what it really was.
-They saw a vision of the Virgin Mary, just a little taller than the size of one open hand from the tip of the thumb to the tip of the middle finger, dressed in white, with a crown on her head, and in her arms was the Infant Jesus, who also wore a crown.
-Miraculous healing powers were attributed to the waters from the spring.
-More than 30 people declared they saw visions of the Lady at Caysasay.
-Word got around and many people flocked to the area.
+After this unusual phenomenon, which had never before been seen or heard of in that place, some natives decided to see what it really was.
+They saw a vision of the Virgin Mary, just a little taller than the size of an open hand from the tip of the thumb to the tip of the middle finger, dressed in white, with a crown on her head, and in her arms was the Infant Jesus, who also wore a crown.
+Miraculous healing powers were attributed to waters from the spring.
+More than 30 people declared they saw visions of the Lady at Caysasay, and soon pilgrims flocked to the area.

 The news reached a native named Juana Tangui, from the town of Bauan who was the servant of Don Juan Mangabot, one of the town's prominent natives.
-She was a simple woman who led a devout life who had been suffering for a long time from a burning sensation in the eyes leaving her almost blind.
-Her eyes could not be healed by the many remedies that had been applied to it.
-She was resolved to go to the rock where people said that the Blessed Virgin appeared.
+She was a simple, devout woman who had been suffering for a long time from a burning sensation in the eyes, leaving her almost blind.
+Her eyes could not be healed by the many remedies that had been applied to it, so she was resolved to go to the rock where people said the Blessed Virgin appeared.
 She went accompanied by one of her master's daughters to that place where the ray of light was first seen.
-She had also heard that everyone who took a bath in the small stream was cured of any sickness of which they may have been suffering.
-For this reason she bathed in the stream, in the company of nine or ten other people doing the same.
-During the entire time of her bath, she noticed an unusual shadow by her side, though there was neither sun nor moon that could cause it, since it was already evening, and it was very dark.
+She had also heard that everyone who bathed in the small stream was cured of any sickness of which they may have been suffering.
+For this reason, she bathed in the stream in the company of nine or ten other people doing the same.
+During the entire time of her bath, she noticed an unusual shadow by her side, though there was neither sun nor moon that could cause it, since it was already evening and it was very dark.